 Meet My Couchsurfing Hosts

 Before arriving in the Netherlands – I had organized 2 homes to surf in through the online network; a single man and a couple.
 I wish I could say that I chose them very carefully from a journalistic research point of view – but quite honestly, they were the two people who accepted my couch surfing request!

 My first host in Amsterdam was a Canadian expat who had lived in Amsterdam for over 15 yrs.
 Graham was a veteran couch surfer; having played both roles as host and surfer.
 When I arrived at his apartment, he showed me his space, we sat and talked for a bit and then went out for an evening walk together around the city.
 He explained the layout of the city, pointed out buildings, things to do, explained how the transportation worked, and then we went to dinner together.
-That night I only had one thought -
+That night I indeed had couchsurfing regrets…